seamus-brady/mousemacs/README.md

 Mousemacs comes with the following:
 - Standard keyboard shortcuts for cut/copy/paste.
-- Similar keyboard shortcuts to Visual Studo Code or Sublime Text.
+- Similar keyboard shortcuts to Visual Studio Code or Sublime Text.
 - File open in tabs and can be closed with a menu.
 - A useful context menu with useful shortcuts.
 - A built in file explorer (NeoTree).